iankorf/pypractice/mldemo/README.md

 		- train: set2 + set3
 		- test: set1

+You can make as many splits as you have sequences.
+If you have 100 sequences and split it 100 ways, this is called jacknife.

 ## Automation and Experimentation ##

 - Can you automate the training and testing of PWMs?
-- Can you automate 2-fold cross-validation?
+- Can you automate 2-fold cross-validation or higher?
-- Can you make this tidy (keep files in 1 directory)?
+- Can you make this tidy (keep files organized in directories)?
 - Can you do the same for kmers?

 Questions:

+- What is the optimal length of PWMs?
 - What is the optimal size for k in exons vs. introns?
 - What happens if you test and train on the same data?
 - Would a PWM model work for exons and introns?